christiankyle-ching/DigitalWellbeingForWindows/README.md

 **Download the .msi** installer of the [latest version / release](https://github.com/christiankyle-ching/DigitalWellbeingForWindows/releases/latest).

 _Windows Defender SmartScreen will block the installation of this file.
 Read the source code if you have any doubts, or run a VirusTotal scan._

+NOTE: You may have multiple versions of this app installed.
+Just uninstall older versions.
+If you experience any problems, see the troubleshooting guide.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/57316283/155863828-f970b952-d4c4-4a78-9f30-52a2bd0e5a7b.png)